Transmission of the Greek Classics: Western European reception of Greek ideas via the Islamic tradition

-As books were gathered, so were many Arab scholars who had studied Greek ideas in the east.
-For example, Muhammud ibn 'Abdun and 'Abdu'l-Rahman ibn Ismail came to Spain and introduced many ideas about medicine as well as several of the works of Aristotle and Euclid.
-Ibn Bajjah (known as "Avempace") and Ibn Rushd (known as “Averroes”) were among the other famous philosophers of Spain who furthered the expansion of Greek ideas in medicine and philosophy.
+As books were gathered, so were a number of Muslim scholars who had studied Greek ideas in the east.
+For example, Muhammud ibn 'Abdun and 'Abdu'l-Rahman ibn Ismail came to Spain and introduced a number of ideas about medicine as well as several of the works of Aristotle and Euclid.
+Ibn Bajjah (known as "Avempace") and Ibn Rushd (known as "Averroes") were among the other famous philosophers of Spain who furthered the expansion of Greek ideas in medicine and philosophy.

-Prior to Averroes, many Arab philosophers had confused Aristotle with Plotinus, a Hellenized Egyptian who founded Neoplatonism and had mixed Aristotle's ideas with Plato's.
-Averroes rediscovered the “true” Aristotle by translating key texts reintroducing him to Arab Spain.
+Prior to Averroes (Ibn Rushid), a number of philosophers had confused Aristotle with Plotinus, a Hellenized Egyptian who founded Neoplatonism and had mixed Aristotle's ideas with Plato's.
+Averroes rediscovered the "true" Aristotle by translating key texts reintroducing him to Al-Andalus.
 He also challenged Al-Ghazali's largely anti-Greek philosophies and offered some of the best reconciliation of Islam and philosophy of the time.
-Key to his arguments was the idea that although there was only one truth, that truth could be expressed in many ways, including both philosophy and religion.
-He even used the Qur'an to back up his arguments in favor of Greek philosophy and logic, especially the passage: “It is He, [O Muhammad] who has revealed the Book to you...some of its verses are unambiguous...and the others are ambiguous...only God and those confirmed in knowledge know its interpretation.”
-Averroes argued that “those confirmed in knowledge” were philosophers.
+Key to his arguments was the idea that although there was only one truth, that truth could be expressed in multiple ways, including both philosophy and religion.
+He even used the Qur'an to back up his arguments in favor of Greek philosophy and logic, especially the passage: "It is He, [O Muhammad] who has revealed the Book to you...some of its verses are unambiguous...and the others are ambiguous...only God and those confirmed in knowledge know its interpretation."
+Averroes argued that "those confirmed in knowledge" were philosophers.

-The Scholastic philosophers and theologians of the Middle Ages such as Aquinas later called Averroes “The Commentator,” and Michael the Scot translated several of Averroes' works within fifty years of the Arab's death.
-However, Averroes' reception in Western Europe contrasted with his ultimate rejection by Arabs in Spain.
-Soon after Averroes, Greek ideas in the Arab world were largely opposed by those who disliked anything not “truly Arab.”
+The Scholastic philosophers and theologians of the Middle Ages such as Thomas Aquinas later called Averroes "The Commentator," and Michael the Scot translated several of Averroes' works within fifty years of his death.
+However, Averroes' reception in Western Europe contrasted with his ultimate rejection in Spain.
+Soon after Averroes, Greek ideas in the Arab lands were largely opposed by those who disliked anything not "truly Arab."